GavinMarsh/blog/source/_posts/money_savings_capital.md

 <h2>My background</h2>

 <p>I live in Westminster London.
-I have been a full-time domestic trader for over 13 years.
+I have been a domestic trader in my spare time for over 13 years.
 Nobody gave me a loan and my mommy and daddy didn’t leave me an estate.
-I’ve used my own capital since day 1.</p>
+I’ve used my own capital since day 1, over those years i've obviously made countless mistakes and lost more money than I could have probably spared at the time.
+I've blown two sizeable (five figure) trading accounts and felt the real pain of losing real hard earned money but from those early loses and mistakes I have learnt to become a proficient and successful trader/investor.
+These articles are my best effort to pass those lessons on, not from a pedestal or a position of superiority, but from a humble place, where the scars of my failings still remind me daily to apply my full attention while making trading and investments decisions.</p>

 <p>I won't lie and tell you that it was easy from the beginning.
 I was scared to death to make my first trade back in September 2006.
 Even though I lost a little money, I was instantly hooked, the gamblers curse i guess. </p>